 The principal strength of the Program is its faculty and clinical staff who are committed to student education, training, nurturing, and accomplishment.
 The Program has a very well defined mentoring and tracking system that facilitates the matriculation and retention of its students.
 Once admitted students are provided a well-rounded academic and clinical experience in a nurturing student-friendly environment.
 To facilitate our students' academic achievement, the Program maintains a low student to faculty/staff ratio allowing for students to have ready access to professors and clinical supervisors.
 The Program has successfully graduated many at-risk undergraduate and graduates students who are active and successfully working in the discipline.
 Moreover, the Program accommodates students without a background in speech-language pathology, allowing for the master's degree in SLP to be accomplished within a three year period.

 The Program is a mission driven, dynamic program responsive to the University's commitment to education, research and community service as an urban land-grant university.
-Persons committed to a career in the Allied Health Professions will find the synergistic mix of cross-disciplinary teaching, cultural-diversity and multi-agency collaboration to be a holistic and thoroughly engaging environment for learning.
+Persons committed to a career in the Education and Allied Health Professions will find the synergistic mix of cross-disciplinary teaching, cultural-diversity and multi-agency collaboration to be a holistic and thoroughly engaging environment for learning.

 Applicants must have an undergraduate degree from an accredited institution and a minimum grade point average of 3.0.
 A degree is speech-language pathology is preferred, but not required.
 Students must submit three letters of recommendation, a letter of intent, and GRE general test scores with their applications for admission.
-Prospective applicants are also required to participate in an interview with an admission committee representative.
+Prospective applicants may be also required to participate in an interview with an admission committee representative.

 Graduate Writing Proficiency Examinations: